Skip to main content

 Pulmonary Arterial Hypertension (PAH)

-Management of PAH (WHO group 1 pulmonary hypertension) to improve exercise capacity and slow clinical worsening.
+Management of PAH (WHO group 1 pulmonary hypertension) in adults to improve exercise capacity and slow clinical worsening.
 Efficacy established principally in patients with NYHA/WHO functional class II–IV PAH (idiopathic, heritable, or associated with connective tissue diseases or congenital systemic-to-pulmonary shunts).

 Has been designated an orphan drug by FDA for treatment of PAH.